-COM (n): Master or Slave Instances: Due to its characteristics, each serial interface supports only one communication protocol instance.
-Examples of instances compatible with Serial interfaces: MODBUS RTU Master and MODBUS RTU Slave.
+COM (n) - Master or Slave Instances: Due to its characteristics, each serial interface supports only one communication protocol instance.
+Examples of instances compatible with serial interfaces: MODBUS RTU Master and MODBUS RTU Slave.

-Control Centers "Control Centers" is every client device connected to the CPU through the IEC 60870-5-104 protocol.
-This field informs the maximum number of client devices, of the control center type, supported by the CPU.
-It corresponds to the sum of all client devices of the instances of IEC Server 60870-5-104 communication protocols (does not include the masters and clients of the MODBUS RTU Slave, MODBUS Server and DNP3 Server protocols).
+Control Centers: "Control Center" is all client device connected to the CPU through protocol IEC 60870-5-104.
+This field informs the maximum of client devices of control center type supported by the CPU.
+Correspond to the sum of all client devices of communication protocol IEC 60870-5-104 Server (does not include master or clients from MODBUS RTU Slave, MODBUS Server and DNP3 Server protocols).

-The limitations of the MODBUS protocol by Direct Representation and by symbolic mappings for the CPUs can be seen in Table 49 and in Table 50, respectively.
+The limitations of the MODBUS protocol for Direct Representation and symbolic mapping for the CPUs can be seen in Tables 52 and 53, respectively.

 Limitations MODBUS RTU Master MODBUS RTU Slave MODBUS Ethernet Client MODBUS Ethernet Server

 Mappings per instance 128 32 128 32

 Devices per instance 64 1 (1) 64 64 (2)

 Mappings per device 32 32 32 32

 Simultaneous requests per instance - - 128 64

-Simultaneous requests per device - - 8 64
+Simultaneous requests per device = - 8 64

-Table 49: MODBUS Protocol Limitations for Direct Representation
+Table 52: MODBUS Protocol Limitations for Direct Representation